datagrok/subcommander/README.md

 				init -> /path/to/lib/subcommander/init
 				help -> /path/to/lib/subcommander/help

+Now you're ready to use your tool.

+## Useage

+Given the example setup above, running the command:

+		mytool status

+will execute ~/bin/mytool.d/status with some variables set into the execution environment.
+To see what variables are set by subcommander when it executes your tool, try the `info` subcommand included with subcommander.

+		ln -s /path/to/subcommander ~/bin/mytool/
+		cd foo/bar
+		mytool info

+### Automatic context discovery

-5. Now you're ready to use your tool.
-It knows what directories it "owns" when you 'init' them, by creating a file named for itself plus ".context".
-Given this directory structure:
+Subcommander-based tools know what directories they "own" when you 'init' them, by creating a file named for the tool plus ".context".
+So, given this directory
+structure:

 		foo/bar/
 			baz1/